 Focal onset - where the abnormal electrical activity is experienced in a specific region of the brain.

 Generalised onset - where the abnormal electrical activity is experienced in both sides of the brain, resulting in more severe and widespread effects for the body.

 Unknown onset - this is the most challenging type as the source is unidentifiable, the treatment course is much more challenging.

-Although it hasn’t been fully established how, extensive research has shown that CBD has a dramatic effect in reducing epeleptic seizures.
-A meta-analysis took 670 people with varying cases of epilepsy and gave them full spectrum CBD over the course of a year.
-At the end of the observation 40% of participants saw their seizures halved, a quarter had a 70% drop, and 10% were seizure free by the end.1
+Although it hasn’t been fully established how extensive research and clinical trials have shown that CBD has a dramatic effect in reducing epileptic seizures.
+A meta-analysis took 670 people with varying cases of epilepsy and gave them full-spectrum CBD over the course of a year.
+At the end of the observation, 40% of participants saw their seizures halved, a quarter had a 70% drop, and 10% were seizure-free by the end .